Kooki-eByte/JavaScript_Password_Gen/README.md

 ## Sources used to help

-- Finding lower, upper, numbers, and symbols[Unicode map](https://www.online-toolz.com/tools/character-map.php)
+- Finding lower, upper, numbers, and symbols [Unicode map](https://www.online-toolz.com/tools/character-map.php)
 - Finding the string methos used for the unicode[String object Method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCharCode)
 - Finding the key in our object to use a new value and use each function to get a more random password [Object Method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys)